ccp2023/ccp2023.github.io/travel.md

    * [Hyogo Halal restaurant [1,000 yen -]](https://tabelog.com/hyogo/A2801/A280103/28051394/)
    * [Ali’s Halal Kitchen [1,000 yen -]](https://tabelog.com/hyogo/A2801/A280101/28047078/)
    * [NAAN INN [1,500 yen -]](https://tabelog.com/hyogo/A2801/A280101/28000464/)

-## Cultural Experiences in Kobe

-* Learn about Japan’s spiritual drink on this sake brewery

-    Founded over 360 years ago in 1659, this historical and active brewery provides visitors with the opportunity to learn about the brewing process and witness traditional Japanese craftsmanship first hand.
-Guided through the brewery by an in-house expert, the visitors will learn how to enjoy sake as they sample various types of Japan’s traditional drink.

-* Experience the mysterious world of geisha in Arima Hot Spring

-    Arima Hot Spring is known as one of only three old meisen, or great hot springs, in Japan with records dating back to the 8th century.
-The town invites visitors to take a trip back in time and provides a stark contrast to central Kobe.
-There may be an opportunity to view the traditional performances of Arima geisha and learn the secrets of their world through direct interaction.

-* Hike up Mt.
-Maya & experience authentic Zen meditation

-    Amongst the many peaks that make up the Rokko Mountain Range, Mt.
-Maya offers explorers the chance to experience wild Japanese forest.
-At the peak, there are spectacular views.
-You could visit Tenjoji Temple on Mt.
-Maya, where you may be able to experience zazen, a form of meditation practiced by the Temple’s Buddhist monks.

-* Akashi Fish Market tour and fresh sushi lunch

-    The Seto Inland Sea that surrounds the port of Akashi is known for its beauty and abundant seafood.
-You may be able to experience the action of the rare daytime auction at the Akashi Fish Market direct from the sidelines.
-Following the auction, you can enjoy a fresh sushi lunch prepared from the seafood caught that day.

 ## Post Conference Activities